SharadaShehan/Airline_Reservation_System/README.md

     ```
     Replace above environment variables values with relevant credentials for your local MYSQL database.
 Set `INIT_ENABLED=1` in development enviroment.

-5) Run this command to run the Local Server
+5) Run this command to run the Local Server.

     ```bash
     python run.py
     ```

-6) If Local Server is running, it must show something similar to below
+6) If Local Server is running, it must show something similar to below.

     ```bash
     * Serving Flask app 'run'